Coconut Shrimp Curry

 Instructions

-- Add the undrained tomatoes to the pot and cook, stirring and scraping up the browned bits from the bottom, for about 1 minute.
+- Add the tomatoes, scraping up the browned bits from the bottom.
 Increase the heat to medium-high and simmer for 5-10 minutes, stirring often.
-Add the coconut milk, stirring to combine.
-Bring the mixture to a boil and add the shrimp and any accumulated juices from the marinade.

 Notes